Abercrombie Karst Conservation Reserve

 - Grove Creek Falls walking track Grove Creek Falls is a must-see for visitors to the Abercrombie Caves area.
 This walking track offers magnificent waterfalls, bushwalking, fishing, fossicking and picnicking.

 Abercrombie Caves and the surrounding area is part of the traditional country of the Burra Burra group, who are part of the larger Wiradjuri tribe.
 The Burra Burra group knew about the caves, although no Aboriginal artifacts have been found in Arch Cave itself.
 However, in 1977 a research team found stone tools and animal bones, inlcuding some from extinct animals, in a shelter north of the Great Arch.

 In 1830 armed settlers, mounted police, and an army regiment fought it out with the Ribbon Gang near the caves.
 Ralph Entwistle, a convict servant, led a rebellion of convicts at Bathurst.
 His gang became known as 'The Ribbon Gang' because many of its members were said to have worn white ribbons in their hats.

-- Mount Gray walking track Mount Gray walking track carves a bushwalk to the relics of a historic heritage mining site, then to the magnificent waterfalls and scenic views at Grove Creek Falls.
+- Mount Gray walking track Mount Gray walking track, near Abercrombie Caves, is a bushwalk to the relics of a historic mining site.
+It continues on to the magnificent waterfalls and scenic views at Grove Creek Falls.

 The natural wonders of Abercrombie Karst Conservation Reserve will inspire you.
 Rare plant species such as laurel-leaf grevilleas and Chalker's wattle brighten the area with vibrant shades of yellow and red.
 Lucky visitors may also catch a glimpse of wildlife such as vulnerable peregrine falcons and sugar gliders lurking through the trees.
 Wallabies are also known to call Abercrombie Karst Conservation Reserve home, so be sure to keep an eye out.